Holes Essential of Human Anatomy and Physiology

 Option c – Calcium

-Which of the following hormones play a role in release of milk from mammary glands?
+Which hormone aids in the release of milk from mammary glands?

 (a) Adrenaline